 While there are other countries where English is spoken as one of several official languages, applicants who do not fall into one of the above categories are required to prove English language proficiency.

-If you completed your education entirely in English, and in a country where English is considered an official language, you may submit a written appeal with your application explaining why you qualify for a TOEFL waiver.
+International undergraduate students who have completed their education entirely in English, and in a country where English is considered an official language, may submit a written appeal with their application explaining why they qualify for a TOEFL waiver.
 Appeals will be reviewed after all application items have been received.

 International graduate students whose native language is not English are generally required to submit scores from an accepted standardized examination before a decision is made on admission.
 This requirement extends to international students who might otherwise qualify for a waiver, but have spent less than two of the last three years in an English-speaking country.
 When it is not possible for a student to take the required examination for reasons beyond personal convenience, the program to which the student has applied may develop alternate ways for that particular student to demonstrate English language competence before admission.
 The admitting department and Graduate School must approve such alternative metrics.